zalando-incubator/graphql-jit/README.md

 #### Differences to `graphql-js`

 In order to achieve better performance, the `graphql-jit` compiler introduces some limitations.
-The primary limitation is that all computed properties must have a resolver and these can only return a Promise or a function.
+The primary limitation is that all computed properties must have a resolver and only these can return a `Promise`.

 ## Install